-More possibly black beard algae that built-up on the gravel.
+01. Algae: More possibly black beard algae that built up on the gravel.
 When algae growth takes place, it’s hard to get rid of it.
 So, even after removing the black stuff on your gravel, it will come back within days.

-The dye from gravel is leeching into the water, thus returning the gravel into its natural color.
+03. Dye: The dye from gravel leeches into the water, thus returning the gravel to its natural color.

 How To Stop It?